jeremyosborne/ant_cities/README.md

     * Add an inventory and iterentity trading component.
         * Removing and deleting (garbage collecting) entities should become different steps.
-        * Remove the inworld check and replace with a check for "contained" for leaves in the inventory.
 - Food as economy:
     - new ants
     - evolutionary advancements